 At Hemington Primary School, we monitor Social, Emotional and Mental Health closely.
-We have our own Emotional Literacy Support Assistant (ELSA) here at Hemington Primary School.
+We have our own wellbeing base at Hemington Primary School.
+One of our team will carry out wellbeing groups, 1:1 mentoring and ELSA programmes.
+Training will be provided by school to ensure at least one member of staff has ELSA training and supervision.
 We recognise that children learn better and are happier in school if their emotional needs are also addressed.
-Mrs Beverley Ainsworth is our qualified Emotional Literacy Support Assistant.
-She has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term emotional needs.
 The majority of work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in areas of social and friendships.
-ELSA sessions take place in our ELSA room which provides a calm, safe space for the child to feel supported and nurtured.
+Wellbeing sessions take place in our nurture room which provides a calm, safe space for the child to feel supported and nurtured.

-In ELSA sessions we aim to provide support for a wide range of emotional needs:
+In wellbeing sessions we aim to provide support for a wide range of emotional needs: